Ipswich (constituency): Current (from 2010)

 Following a revision of the Borough of Ipswich wards, the constituency gained a small area from Central Suffolk and North Ipswich.

-The 2023 periodic review of Westminster constituencies left the boundaries unchanged.
+The 2023 review of Westminster constituencies left the boundaries unchanged.

+The present-day constituency consists of the Borough of Ipswich, with the exception of the Castle Hill, Whitehouse and Whitton wards, which are included in Central Suffolk and North Ipswich.

 Members of Parliament

 Freemen belonging to the Ipswich Corporation were entitled to elect two burgesses to the Parliament of England from the fourteenth century which continued uninterrupted after the parliament united with Scotland and Ireland, only becoming a single member constituency in 1918.